SoftBank-backed lender OakNorth doubles staff, inks deal with NIBC Bank

 LONDON (Reuters) - British financial technology firm OakNorth has signed a five-year deal to provide its credit analysis and monitoring platform to Dutch lender NIBC Bank NV [NIBC.AS], OakNorth said on Tuesday in its first such agreement to be made public.

-OakNorth is Britain’s most valuable financial technology company, having raised $440 million from investors including Japan’s SoftBank Group in a February funding round that valued the firm at $2.8 billion.
+OakNorth is Britain’s most valuable financial technology company, having raised $440 million from investors including Japan’s SoftBank Group (9984.T) in a February funding round that valued the firm at $2.8 billion.

 The deal with NIBC bank is the first enterprise-wide agreement to be announced between OakNorth and a bank, as the firm works to monetize its proprietary software and justify the ‘unicorn’ status implied by its multi-billion dollar valuation.